softcoder404/JetpackCompose-Pathway/README.md

 # Guides

-* Create a new branch for each pathway
+* Fork this repo
-* Open the link on each pathway, and ensure you follow to the end
+* Open the link on each pathway, and ensure you complete all the codelab
+* Take Quiz
+* Push your final code to the correspondent pathway branch
+* Move to the next Pathway
 * Be consistent👌
+* Happy Learning 🥰😍